Danack/RfcCodex/etiquette/mailing_list.md

 PCRE JIT stack size limit
 ```

-drift to discuss security problems, and so was changed to:
+drifted to discuss security problems, and so was changed to:

 ```
 CRE jit security hole (was: PCRE JIT stack size limit)